 The Company considers all highly liquid investments purchased with an original maturity of three months or less at the time of purchase to be cash equivalents.
-As of December 31, 2010 and 2011, the Company had \$77,500 thousand and \$72,000 thousand of cash equivalents, respectively, in US dollar denominated time deposits with original maturities of less than three months.
-As of December 31, 2011, cash in the amount of \$40,200 thousand and time deposits in the amount of \$44,000 thousand had been pledged as collateral for short term debts which would be released within one year and are therefore excluded from cash and cash equivalents for purposes of the consolidated statements of cash flows
+As of December 31, 2011 and 2012, the Company had \$72,000 thousand and \$45,000 thousand of cash equivalents, respectively, in US dollar denominated time deposits with original maturities of less than three months.
+As of December 31, 2011 and 2012, cash, including time deposits in the amount of \$84,200 thousand and \$73,000 thousand, respectively, had been pledged as collateral for short term debts which would be released within one year and are therefore excluded from cash and cash equivalents for purposes of the consolidated statements of cash flows.